C-D-Lewis/node-microservices/README.md

   Spotify album art color integration.
 * [`clacks`](apps/clacks) - Simple WebSocket server to allow persistent
   connections from apps, dashboards, webapps etc over WS protocol.
-* [`polaris`](apps/polaris) - Service that monitors the local network's public IP address and keeps an AWS Route53 record in sync, removing the need for a permanent IP to be assigned from the ISP.

 ## Dashboard List